School bus rollover: Driver, students treated for minor injuries, OPP says

 Published Friday, April 12, 2019 9:48AM EDT

-Ontario Provincial Police said a driver and two students have been transported to hospital with minor injuries after the school bus they were riding in with eight other children rolled over into a ditch east of Toronto.
+A driver and two students were transported to hospital with minor injuries Friday morning after the school bus they were in rolled into a ditch east of Toronto, Ontario Provincial Police said.

-Sgt.
-Jason Folz said the collision occurred on Cold Springs Camp Road, just north of Ganaraska Road, in the municipality of Clarington on Friday morning at approximately 8:30 a.m.
-He said the bus appeared to be on its side when first responders arrived.
+Investigators said the school bus was travelling northbound on Cold Springs Camp Road, just north of Ganaraska Road, in Durham Region at approximately 8:30 a.m. when it crossed into the opposite lane and rolled over the embankment and into the ditch.

+OPP told CTV Toronto’s Janice Golding there were eight children on board the bus at the time of the crash.
+There were no other vehicles involved in the collision, according to police.

+First responders arrived on the scene and a nine-year-old, 11-year-old, and a 48-year-old bus driver were taken to hospital, OPP said.

-It’s unclear the ages of the 10 students on board the bus.
+Police said the other six students on board the bus were not injured.

+“It could have been a very serious situation,” OPP Const.
+Kim Johnston told Golding at the scene.
+“Fortunately, there wasn’t any serious injuries involved and some of the students were picked up and a few students that were transported to the Orono school where it was heading.”

+Pat Powless, whose granddaughter was on the bus when it crashed said she was just relieved to find out she was OK.

 Top Video